spadma3/duck/catkin_ws/src/25-devel-saviors/obst_avoid/README.md

 Now, that we have all the pictures we can finally tune our code using two additional files.
 The first one, **the jupyter notebook file, color_thresholds** lets you load some image and shows what would have been detected as yellow, white and orange.

-**The second file dt-detector_eval.py** lets you evaluate the overall perfomance of your current implementation if the obstacle_detection_node by loading all of the pictures in one folder, applying the detector on them, drawing all of the bounding boxes and storing the finally created pictures!! sample usage:
+**The second file, dt-detector_eval.py** lets you evaluate the overall perfomance of your current implementation of the obstacle_detection_node by loading all of the pictures in one folder, applying the detector on them, drawing all of the bounding boxes and storing the finally created pictures!! sample usage:

 start a roscore in a first terminal:
 `roscore`
 in a second terminal, type:
 `./dt-detector_eval.py`

 A third script is provided which can be used to decode an .csv file of thehive.ai.